Skip to main content

 Ed Zuroweste, MD

 “Ed exemplifies what it means to practice the art of medicine.
-Truly devoted to his patients, he is a strong leader in improving health care for the migrant community.
-His life’s work focuses on improving working conditions and raising awareness of the dangers prevalent in agricultural work,” said Mary Englerth, director of the Keystone Farmworker Health Program in Pennsylvania.
+Truly devoted to his patients, he is a strong leader in improving health care for the mobile community.
+His life’s work focuses on improving working conditions and raising awareness of the dangers prevalent in agricultural work,” said Mary Englerth, former director of the Keystone Farmworker Health Program in Pennsylvania.

 “Right away, Ed made me feel comfortable and part of the team when I joined MCN.
 It’s so important in my position as a Health Network Associate to have such a solid and communicative relationship with MCN’s Founding Medical Director,” said Luis Retta, a former MCN Health Network Associate.